sissbruecker/media-browser-card/README.md

 3. Edit the Lovelace Dashboard where you want to use the card.
 Add a new manual / custom card, and use the following YAML configuration:
     ```
     type: custom:media-browser-card
-    player: <media-player-entity-id>
     ```
-   Replace `<media-player-entity-id>` with a valid entity ID of a media player.
-For example, if you have a Chromecast, you might have an entity `mediaplayer.chromecast`.